chetans1995/cpp_embedded_assignment/README.md

 # COMPANY ADSCREEN
 You have been tasked with writing the application logic for the Ad Screen used by your company and finish the driver initialization of the LCD.
 The company's ad screen prints out the advertiser's name and then their ad message.

+# Sources
+For this project you will use the Requirements Specification down below and a provided Wokwi sketch.

+Link to the sketch is here: https://wokwi.com/projects/445497618841194497

 # Requirements Specification
 The following requirements are specified by the product manager.